NadineAstakhova/ERepo/README.md

 This approach gives us the opportunity to change the DB and communication between services.

 About "parallel using" - PHP as a language is thread safe itself.
-So for solution of the task I decided to use persistent layer to show how it could be done for realistic situation.
+So for the solution of the task I decided to use persistent layer to show how it could be done for a realistic situation.
 Yes, I can use multi-threading with pthreads and usual objects, however it isn't suitable for our task.
-As an engineer, I cannot recommend you to use pthread for developing.
+As an engineer, I cannot recommend you to use pthread for developing REST API.
 For example, you can read this article https://www.sitepoint.com/parallel-programming-pthreads-php-fundamentals/ to understand why.
 The task itself is better for Java.
-But in standard project life the problematic situation with parallel using of data could be happened.
+But in the standard project life the problematic situation with parallel using of data could be happened.
 Imagine, we have more than one pod of our application but only one DB.
-For such case we can use transaction: realisation is <code>src/Infrastructure/Repositories/EmployeeCounterRepository.php</code>
+For such case we can use transactions: the realisation is <code>src/Infrastructure/Repositories/EmployeeCounterRepository.php</code>

 ## Answers